 I wondered what others thought, so I revisited some of my sources from a 2010 column on the act.
 Interestingly, that story also featured a quote from a CLIA spokesman about safety being a No. 1 priority.

 Kendall Carver, chairman of the International Cruise Victims Association, a passenger advocacy group, doesn’t think that the law has helped passengers.
 “It’s a travesty,” he said.

 In just the past month, several stories have raised serious concerns about cruise ship safety.

 Also, five men in St. Kitts went on trial for robbing 17 cruise passengers on a shore excursion in 2010.
-The suspects are accused of taking money, phones and jewelry from the passengers in a crime that the St. Kitts & Nevis Observer called “the most infamous crime in St. Kitts in recent time.”
+The suspects face accusations of taking money, phones, and jewelry from the passengers in a crime that the St. Kitts & Nevis Observer dubbed “the most infamous crime in St. Kitts in recent times.”

-And then there’s actor John Travolta, who is reportedly being sued for sexual harassment by Fabian Zanzi, a former cruise line employee.
-The star of “Pulp Fiction” is accused of accosting Zanzi on a Royal Caribbean ship and offering him $12,000 for sex.
+And then there’s actor John Travolta, who reportedly faces a sexual harassment lawsuit from Fabian Zanzi, a former cruise line employee.
+The star of “Pulp Fiction” stands accused of accosting Zanzi on a Royal Caribbean ship and offering him $12,000 for sex.

 Are any of these incidents being reported to the FBI and the Coast Guard?
 Not exactly.

 Some of these alleged crimes didn’t take place on cruise ships, so they’re excluded.
 Others happened before the current reporting requirements went into effect.
 Peikin says that these incidents, as well as the Costa disaster, have nothing to do with the Cruise Vessel Security and Safety Act.
 “There is no connection between the two,” he says.